Zonal railways must adopt sustainable ideas: Piyush Goyal

-New Delhi, Feb 20 (IANS) Railway Minister Piyush Goyal on Saturday directed all zonal railways to come up with "sustainable" ideas for reducing railway expenses and rationalising costs, to cope up with the impact of the Covid-19 pandemic.
+New Delhi: Railway Minister Piyush Goyal on Saturday directed all zonal railways to come up with "sustainable" ideas for reducing railway expenses and rationalising costs, to cope up with the impact of the Covid-19 pandemic.

 In a review meeting, Goyal said Indian Railways must continue to optimise and reduce the costs and further improve productivity "without compromising on the quality".